google-deepmind/mujoco/doc/XMLreference.rst

 compilation.

 :at:`njmax`: :at-val:`int, "-1"`
-   This and the next two attributes specify the maximum sizes of the dynamic arrays in mjData, i.e. arrays whose effective length varies at runtime.
+   This and the next two attributes specify the maximum sizes of the dynamic arrays in mjData, i.e., arrays whose effective length varies at runtime.
 This attribute specifies the maximum number of scalar constraints (or equivalently, rows of the constraint Jacobian) that can be handled at runtime.
 If the number of active constraints is about to exceed this maximum (usually because too many contacts become active) the extra constraints are discarded